 The extended fraud alert lasts for seven years and gives you two free credit reports from each of the major reporting companies in the first 12 months.
 It also requires your name to be removed from marketing lists for prescreened offers for five years.
 You can file an extended fraud alert with any of the three credit-reporting companies, but you'll need to have completed an Identity Theft Report with the FTC first.

-A credit freeze is a drastic step, and costs at least a nominal fee to put into place.
+A credit freeze is a drastic step, but is now free to institute.
 It won't let anyone even look at your credit report without your explicit approval, and may make it difficult to open even legitimate accounts.
 It may not be necessary in the case of simple credit-card fraud, but will help in cases of serious identity theft where someone is opening accounts in your name.

 Credit-card fraud is no picnic, but it can be managed and recovered from.
 The key is to keep calm, act quickly and make use of all the resources and protections available.